futurespeed/bsc/README.md

 BSC is a processing framework for business service.

-Inputs were put into a context.
+The Inputs were put into a context.
 BSC processed the context.
 After that we can get outputs from the context.

 ![bsc-process.png](bsc-process.png)